FidelMunywoki/search-github-user/README.md

 ## Known Bugs

-* We are working on making the page dynamic
+* We are working on not found component

 ## Contact Information